alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 </div>

-Despite plausible contact map and realistic fold topology and backbone connectivity, the amino acid distribution and and the disposition of the charged and hydrophobic residues do not follow yet the pattern of a folded protein indicating further optimization needed.
+Despite plausible contact map and realistic fold topology and backbone connectivity, the amino acid distribution and the disposition of the charged and hydrophobic residues do not follow yet the pattern of a folded protein indicating further optimization needed.

 ### 7.4.4 Benefits and drawbacks

 One advantage of this new approach—originally inspired by a generative model and subsequently developed further—was its ability to generate the sequence and structure in parallel, enabling consistency between the primary and tertiary structures through joint training.
-The multi component contact loss was a first attempt of a potentially further developable loss, including the physical-constraining parameters, the informations passed through the 38-dimensional nodes were very rich and the multi attention head enabled the model to focus selectively on different type of residue interactions.
+The multi component contact loss was a first attempt of a potentially further developable loss, including the physical-constraining parameters, the information passed through the 38-dimensional nodes were very rich and the multi attention head enabled the model to focus selectively on different type of residue interactions.

-The model was though severely constrained by the maximum sequence lenght of 50 residues, limitation that would increase the computational of $O(N^2)$ graph attention operations on adjacency matrices with the increase of the sequence length.
-Additionally the model did not contains in this first implementation angles and torsions, computed in the preprocessing and essential in the structural biology for realistic side chain configurations.
-From thge described generation process the model gnerated proteins by building 50-residues subsequences and averagng them together, with the risk of introducing discontinuites in the final structure.
+The model was though severely constrained by the maximum sequence length of 50 residues, limitation that would increase the computational complexity of $O(N^2)$ graph attention operations on adjacency matrices with the increase of the sequence length.
+Additionally, the model did not contain in this first implementation angles and torsions, computed in the preprocessing and essential in the structural biology for realistic side chain configurations.
+From the described generation process the model generated proteins by building 50-residues subsequences and averaging them together, with the risk of introducing discontinuites in the final structure.
 For more complex datasets the complex multi component loss function may be difficult to balance.

 ## 8. Documentation